Serge Blanco: Playing career

 He scored the deciding try in the semi-final of the inaugural Rugby World Cup in 1987, France winning 30–24 against co-hosts Australia.
 He also won Grand Slams with France in the 1981 and 1987 Five Nations Championship.

 Serge Blanco captained the French side in the 1991 Rugby World Cup before retiring after their quarter-final defeat by England on 19 October 1991.
-He won a total of 93 caps (a record at the time) and still holds the record for the most tries scored for France (38).
+He won a total of 93 caps (a record at the time) and held the record alone for the most tries scored for France until Damian Penaud equalled it in March 2025 and surpassed it in November 2025.
+He remains second on the all-time try-scorer list.

 Despite his international success he has failed to win the national championship with his club Biarritz Olympique, despite making a final appearance in 1992.
 This match against Toulon was his last first-class rugby union match.
 In 1997 Serge Blanco was among the inaugural set of rugby players inducted into the International Rugby Hall of Fame.
 In 2011, he was also inducted into the IRB Hall of Fame.